oasis-open/odata-rapid/tools/odataUri/README.md

-To add this package as a depedency to another project, add reference to this library to the other project's `package.json` `dependencies`, the reference should be a file path that points to this package's `dist` folder:
+To add this package as a depedency to another project, add reference to this library to the other project's `package.json` `dependencies`, the reference should be a file path that points to this package's root folder:

 ```json
 "dependencies": {